 The first time it is powered up, it should be able to obtain a complete lock in a few hours (assuming good GPS reception).
 In the case of the OCXO variant, it will take several days before the unit will completely stabilize and the phase range will settle, but the frequency will be well disciplined in the meantime.
 Restarts after that should be able to obtain a lock faster (depending on how long it's been powered off).
 It is recommended that the unit be (more or less) permanently powered, as the stability of the crystal will improve with age and use.
 The TCXO variant, in general, achieves its maximal stability right away.

-On the board there is an SMA connector for an external GPS antenna.
+There is an SMA connector for an external GPS antenna (required and not included).
 The oscillator will hold-over when GPS is unavailable (however, it will not attempt to "guess" at the aging over time while holding over.
 Good, constant GPS reception is required for maximal accuracy).
 There is also a mini-DIN 6 diagnostic connector that supplies a separately buffered PPS output, diagnostic serial output from the controller and serial NMEA I/O from the GPS module.

 The board has a 6 pin ISP header for firmware updates.
 Using it requires an AVR programmer with a 6 pin cable and a pogo pin programming adapter.
 The firmware requires only standard AVR GCC and AVR libc to build, and is open source and available on GitHub.